1. I have college credit. Should I apply as a transfer or first-year?

 - All Williams students, including transfers, may only apply for fall enrollment.

 - Williams doesn’t accept applications from students who have already received a bachelor’s degree.

 - Credit is only awarded for courses taught in the liberal arts in which a grade of C- or above is obtained from an accredited college or university in the U.S. or abroad.
 Generally, credit is not awarded for courses in business, engineering, computer application, journalism, speech, communications, or criminal justice.

 - Please note that for classes impacted by Covid-19, Williams will review grades of “P" or the equivalent as part of the admission process and for transferability.

 - Williams accepts math courses at the level of calculus and above.

-- Advanced Placement, International Baccalaureate, online courses, or college coursework taken before high school graduation may be used by academic departments for placement purposes.
+- Advanced Placement, International Baccalaureate, or college coursework taken before high school graduation may be used by academic departments for placement purposes.
 In some circumstances, major credit may be awarded, but degree credit is not.

 - Military coursework may be approved for major or degree credit depending on how the course was delivered and whether it has a liberal arts focus.